jayres/IDM-DynamicWeb/week-3/Readings.md

 # Readings for Week Three

+No manadatory readings this week

 ## Tuesday

+### What we will cover

-Work on Exercise One
+1. Work on Exercise One
+2. Reintroduction to JavaScript Part 2

 ## Thursday

-No Assigned Readings
+### What we will cover

+1. Work on Exercise One
+2. Deeper dive into React

 ### Optional Readings